V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 ## The Road Not Taken

 - Focusing on traditional dialogue-heavy narratives would not fully explore the potential of LLMs in generating dynamic, emotionally driven experiences through physical expression.
-- Using a simpler, non-planning-based approach to narrative generation could limit the complexity and depth of the emergent stories.
+- Using a more straightforward, non-planning-based approach to narrative generation could limit the complexity and depth of the emergent stories.

 ## The Infrequent Use Case

 - Players might visit villages infrequently.
-The LLM needs to handle this by adapting the narrative, potentially introducing time-related changes in the village, character relationships, and dance styles.
+The LLM needs to handle this by adapting the narrative and potentially introducing time-related changes in the village, character relationships, and dance styles.

 ## Why is it in Core and done by us?

 This aligns with our focus on innovative game development and exploring the use of LLMs in interactive narratives.
-It requires deep integration with our game engine and understanding of our long-term goals for dynamic storytelling.
+It requires deep integration with our game engine and an understanding our long-term goals for dynamic storytelling.

 ## Status